 If you have a modem, you can get help from several popular services.
-Bulletin boards and online information services provide assistance through question-and-answer message areas, live chat rooms, searchable databases, and more.
+Online information services provide assistance through question-and-answer message areas, live chat rooms, searchable databases, and more.

 Technical information is available on a wide range of topics, such as: